PouryaTS/MultiStrain_Network/README.md

 ### How to use
-To run the executable file, you need to have a configuration file indicating the parameters of the model and a CSV edge list file of the network, and you need to indicate a label for naming the output file.
+To run the executable, you need:

+*	A configuration file specifying the model parameters,
+*	A CSV edge list file describing the network,
+*	A label that will be used to name the output files

+ On Linux, you can execute the program as follows:

 `./MultiStrainSIRonNet.exe $path_to_configuration_file $path_to_network_edgelist_file $OutputFileLabel`